vinyldns/terraform-provider-vinyldns/website/docs/r/zone.html.md

 ## Import

-`vinyldns_zone` can be imported using the ID of the zone, e.g.
+`vinyldns_zone` can be imported using the ID of the zone.
+For example:

 ```
-terraform import vinyldns_zone.example zone_id
+terraform import vinyldns_zone.example 9cbdd3ac-9752-4d56-9ca0-6a1a14fc5562
 ```